9 Signs That It’s Time To See Your Dentist

 If you chip a tooth or it falls out, you go to the dentist.
 But what about less obvious signs that you should see a dentist?

 Practicing good oral health can reduce the risk of serious health problems.
-Keep reading to learn when you should see a dentist in Clacton.
+Keep reading to learn when you should see a dentist Clacton.

 1. Tooth Pain